 - Click here to apply to become a Bird Charger

-- Click here to learn more about becoming a Bird Mechanic
+- Click here to learn how to become a Bird Mechanic

 - Click here to join the forum for scooter chargers

 - Shop essential gear for scooter chargers

 + If you’re interested in working for Bird, then you might also be interested in other gig jobs like rideshare driving.
 Check out the Uber driver sign up bonus, Lyft driver sign up bonus, and DoorDash driver sign up bonus.